-One final trick to reduce the storage requirement takes advantage of the unique color and mirror symmetries of the puzzle.
+One final trick was used to reduce the storage requirement, and enable the program to show that 881 is the minimum number of moves to swap the left and right towers of height 6.
 If x is a position, let x' be the position obtained when the left and right columns of x are swapped, and x^ is that obtained if the colors of all the pieces are swapped.
 Note that $x^{'}$ and x'^ are the same.
 Consider the set of nodes of the c-list that have been reached from the starting position (at a particular moment during the running of the program).
 This set of positions is closed under the ' operator, that is, if x is in this set, then so is $x^{'}$.
 This is true for the following reason.
 Consider a sequence of moves that takes us form the starting position to a position x.
-If we take every node in this sequence and apply the ' operator, then we get a legal sequence of positions from the starting position to position $x^{'}$.
+If we take every node in this sequence and apply the ' operator, then we get a legal sequence of positions from the starting position to position x'.
 (Note that the starting position is invariant under the ' operator.)
 Since the set in question contains all positions reachable in exactly d steps from the starting position it must contain $x^{'}$.
 By only storing one of the two symmetrical positions we can reduce the memory requirement by a factor of two.